 • No abstract or brief summary

 • Articles should not follow a typical scientific article structure (i.e. no background, methods, results)

 • Medical students and junior residents are strongly encouraged to work collaboratively with a senior mentor to produce articles

 Next available term: January 1, 2021-December 31, 2022

 Application launch: Fall 2020

-Following the success of the first two-year term of CJC Trainee Editorial Board Members and Reviewers, seven new trainees have joined the Editorial Board in mentored roles (January 1, 2019-December 31, 2022).
-In addition, 25 trainees have joined as Reviewers in mentored roles.
+As of January 1, 2019, seven new trainees joined the Editorial Board in mentored roles.
+In addition, 25 trainees joined as Reviewers in mentored roles.

 Current Trainee Members of the Editorial Board:

 1. Christopher Cheung (Mentors: Kenneth Gin, Andrew Krahn)

 3. Jessica Luc (Mentor: Marc Deyell)